Mark Foy's: Ice skating rink

 An ice skating rink was installed on the fifth floor of the store as part of a Swiss alpine setting for the presentation of skating costumes and evening gowns.
 The miniature rink opened at lunchtime on 11 April 1950 for the fashion parade titled "Fashion Fantasy On Ice", which would have a duration of 10 days.
 There was the prospect of customers being able to use the miniature ice rink.

 Mark Foys and sectarianism

-It is claimed that the Foy family, Irish-born Roman Catholics, would only employ Catholics and stocked uniforms of the major Catholic schools, in an environment when government organisations had a policy to not employ Catholics, and David Jones specialised in Anglican school uniforms.
+It is claimed that the Foy family, Irish-born Roman Catholics, would only employ Catholics and stocked uniforms of the major Catholic schools, in an environment when government organisations had a policy to not employ Catholics, while David Jones specialised in Anglican school uniforms.

 Other business interests

-Mark Foy also founded the Hydro Majestic Hotel at Medlow Bath near Katoomba, and Australia's oldest open-boat sailing club, the Sydney Flying Squadron, founded in 1891.
-The department store's family is well known for the "infamously believed murdered" heiress Juanita Nielsen of whom the store's family connections with the green newspaper NOW were the result of her modelling career there in 1953-54 and the loggerheads campaign against the takeover of Mark Foy's by McDowell's in the 1960s, of which the success of this led to her relocation to the notorious Kings Cross area, where she used her newspaper to campaign against the unwelcome high-rise dream in working-class Victoria Street of which led to disappearance "believed murdered" on Friday 4 July 1975.
-This ensuing cold case left another - one of a post-legacy - for Mark Foy's department store empire in the city, meaning that only stage 1 of this "high-rise developer's dream" was only ever achieved for Victoria Street, Kings Cross and the symbol of the little guys standing up to the big world is in the form of another heritage-listed building (her house) for the enduring Foy family legacy (with the heritage-listed "Piazza" Mark Foy's store in the form of the Downing Centre courthouse).
+Mark Foy also founded the Hydro Majestic Hotel at Medlow Bath, and Australia's oldest open-boat sailing club, the Sydney Flying Squadron, founded in 1891.